Elizabeth-M-M/worklyf/README.md

 5/08/2023.

 ### Description
 This is the front end of the Worklyf application site that utilises the React framework.
-It is a comprehensive task management application designed to streamline your productivity journey.
+It is a comprehensive task management application designed to streamline your productivity journey,  work-related or personal.
+It mainly seperates tasks into work or personal, leaving room to focus .
 This app was built while practising redux and redux toolkit.

 ### Features